 Playtika Holding UK II Limited beneficially owns shares representing more than 50% of the voting power of our shares eligible to vote in the election of directors.
 As a result, we are a "controlled company" within the meaning of the corporate governance standards of the Nasdaq Stock Market ("Nasdaq").
-Under these corporate governance standards, a company of which more than 50% of the voting power is held by an individual, group or another company is a "controlled company" and may elect not to comply with certain corporate governance standards, including the requirements (1) that a majority of the Board consist of independent directors, (2) that the Board have a compensation committee that is comprised entirely of independent directors and (3) that the Board have a nominating and governance committee that is comprised entirely of independent directors.
+Under these corporate governance standards, a company of which more than 50% of the voting power is held by an individual, group or another company is a "controlled company" and may elect not to comply with certain corporate governance standards, including the requirements (1) that a majority of the Board consist of independent directors, (2) that the Board have a compensation committee that is comprised entirely of independent directors.
 We do not plan to utilize the exemptions available for controlled companies at this time.